jamesdanielv/thermalcam/README.md

 to change resolution look for interpolatemode at top of page. change it to 1,2, or 3

 to optimize work flow change optimize at top of page 0,1,2.
 0 is no optimizations, 1 is cached pixles, 2 is bandwith buffer prioritization with redundsnd pixel updates (so screen clears faster)

+if optimize is set to 2, then change:
+#define speedUpCompression 8, to a lower or higher number, lower than 8 is not recomended, and above 63 does little to nothing since there are only 64 pixels of data being sub sampled